Etch E-sign

 Adding PDFs to your packet

-In order to request signatures you will need to provide a list of documents that need to be signed.
-These documents should be provided in an array under the `files` key in the mutation variables.
-These objects can be:
+that need to be signed.
+These documents should be provided in an array under

-- references to existing PDF Templates that you have already set up.
+- References to existing PDF Templates that you have already set up.

-- completely new documents that you can upload + configure in the mutation call.
+- Completely new documents that you can upload + configure in the mutation call.

-- a mixture of the above.
+- A mixture of the above.

 Referencing an existing PDF template